GMDataInsight/GM-Data-Analytics-Portfolio/03-Manufacturing_Operations_Performance_Analytics/README.md

 * Identify issue on 2023-03-22 on grinding process.
 * Identify issue on 2023-03-23 on lathe process.
 * Identify improvement on 2023-03-23 on Drilling process and standardize it.
-* Identify workflow on 2023-03-24 on additie process and standardize it.
+* Identify workflow on 2023-03-24 on additive process and standardize it.

 **Expected Benefit:**